Swinton Estate: The estate

 The wider estate comprises farmland, woodland and moorland, as well as properties in the town of Masham and nearby villages.
 The farmland is farmed by more than 50 tenants, with sheep farming predominant.
 There are some 2,000 acre of mixed coniferous and broad-leaved woodland.

 The estate has more than 8,000 acre of heather moors, which are managed for grouse shooting, with pheasant shooting on the lower ground.
 Most of the moorland falls within the East Nidderdale Moors Site of Special Scientific Interest, and also within the North Pennine Moors Special Area of Conservation (SAC) and Special Protection Area (SPA).
 The moors are open access land following the Countryside and Rights of Way Act 2000.

 The moors are habitat for ground nesting birds, including the hen harrier, which has generated controversy for potential conflict with grouse shoot management.
 In 2014 a gamekeeper on the Swinton Estate was convicted of setting an illegal pole trap.
-In 2019 a hen harrier was found shot on the Swinton Estate.
+In 2018 a hen harrier was found shot on the Swinton Estate and another in 2019.
 According to the Moorland Association there was no evidence of wrongdoing by the estate, and the estate has encouraged the winter roosting and breeding of hen harriers on its land.